Barkley Square — tract homes in Dublin (1964)

 Barkley Square wasn’t just another subdivision in Dublin—it was part of a bold vision for a new kind of suburban life.
 In 1964, Volk-McLain set out to redefine what “home” could mean for middle-class families.
 With prices starting at $16,996, these homes were accessible, modern, and designed for a generation ready to move up.

-Map of the Barkley Square neighborhood in Dublin, California.
+Annotated aerial map of the Barkley Square neighborhood in Dublin, California.
+Base imagery from Google Maps.

 When the Cold War came to the suburbs